eblot/pyftdi/pyftdi/README.rst

 PyFtdi relies on PyUSB_, which itself depends on one of the following native
 libraries:

-* libusb-1.0 (recommended)
+* libusb-1.0 (recommended), currently tested with 1.0.9
-* libusb-0.1 (deprecated)
+* libusb-0.1 (deprecated), currently tested with 0.1.4
 * openusb (not tested with pyftdi)

 PyFtdi does not depend on any other native library, and only uses standard Python modules.

-To use the serial port feature of PyFtdi, pyserial_ 2.5+ module should be installed.
+To use the serial port feature of PyFtdi, pyserial_ 2.6+ module should be installed.
+Previous versions of pyserial_ will NOT work.

 Python_ 2.6 or above is required.
 Python_ 3.x is not yet supported.